Publication date

 Multi-currency accounts vs standard bank accounts

 Your standard bank account works in one currency — say, euros.
 Great if your suppliers and customers are also based in Europe and trade in euros.
 But the moment you start working with international partners, suppliers or customers that don’t do business in euros, things get tricky.
 You’re stuck paying whatever exchange rate your bank offers when you need to make a payment.
-You face additional fees and have near-zero visibility into how long your payments will take to arrive or how many intermediary banks it goes through along the way.
+You face additional fees and have near-zero visibility into how long your payments will take to arrive or how many intermediary banks they go through along the way.

 Instead of managing everything in your home currency, multi-currency accounts allow you to control when you convert between currencies, when you make a payment, and usually offer more transparency into the progress of your payments.